Microbeads

 How long have microbeads been used?

-Microbeads were patented in the 1970s, but have only been used as a disposable entity in consumer products since the 1990s.
+Microbeads were patented in the 1970s, but have only been used in consumer products since the 1990s.

-There have been many thousands of brands worldwide that use plastic as the scrubbing, bulking or polisher agent in their personal care products.
-The microbeads were added to personal care products such as face washes, exfoliators, cosmetics, shaving creams, lotions, toothpastes, shampoos and sunscreens.
+There have been many thousands of brands worldwide that that have used plastic as the scrubbing, bulking or polishing agent in their personal care products.
+Microbeads have been added to personal care products such as face washes, exfoliators, cosmetics, shaving creams, lotions, toothpastes, shampoos and sunscreens.

 As a result of NGO and consumer action calling for plastic ingredients to be removed from personal care products, more and more companies have replaced plastic microbeads with natural materials as the exfoliating ingredient.